michaelbraae/demonkill/README.md

 Welcome to Demonkill, a pixel art roguelike make for Godot Engine.

+## Installation

 1. Install git and git lfs

 LFS: https://git-lfs.github.com/
 LFS stands for Large File Storage, basically it's an extension for git that is used to store large files such as images and 3d Models

-2. Clone the repo to your local machine using whatever method you prefer
+2. Clone or download the repo

-3. Downlad and install godot: Open godot, and hit import project. https://godotengine.org/

-Note: Godot 4.* is not currently supported by this project, please use 3.6 instead
+3. Download and install godot; Godot 4.* is not currently supported by this project, please use 3.6 instead https://godotengine.org/

-5. Open godot and hit import & edit, navigate to the project.godot file
+5. Open godot and click import & edit, navigate to the project.godot file in the demonkill directories